danielsaidi/Vandelay/README.md

 To run the example app, clone this repo and run `pod install` from the Example directory.
 You can then open up the project (use the generated workspace) and run the app.

+For Dropbox, have a look at how the app enables Dropbox support in the AppDelegate class and how it handles Dropbox redirects.
+Also, open the Info.plist file and note all places where the text `db` occurs.

+For QR code support, the `VandelayQr` asset folder contains two images with QR codes that you can scan to import data to the test app.